Office Politics 101: Navigating Power Structures Professionally

 Navigating Workplace Conflicts Strategically

 During conflict, concentrate on the problems and not on personalities.
 Disagreements between frames should be discussed as the alternative methods to reach to the same goals and not personal insults or characterizations.
-This will ensure that the discussions remain constructive and the professional relationship is not destroyed despite the disagreements on certain issues.
+This will guarantee that the discussions stay constructive and the professional relationship remains intact, even when disagreements arise on specific issues.

-You should select your battles wisely, and you have to think over the significance of each problem and the possible outcomes of different courses.
+You should choose your battles wisely and consider the importance of each issue and the possible results of different actions.
 There are conflicts that need to be confronted and those that should be solved by informal discussions or other avenues.
-Strategic people know when one has to act and when he/she can expect things to solve themselves with time.
+Strategic individuals understand when to take action and when to wait for things to resolve themselves.

-Attempt to get the other side of the argument to be heard and then proceed to champion your case.
-Inquire other people about their issues and possible areas of agreement.
-This method usually presents solutions that encompass several viewpoints and creates a reputation of your problem solving skills.
+Attempt to get the other side of the argument to be heard, and then proceed to champion your case.
+Inquire of other people about their issues and possible areas of agreement.
+This method usually presents solutions that encompass several viewpoints and creates a reputation for your problem-solving skills.

 Use the right avenues in resolving serious conflicts.
-Certain problems may be solved by just talking with the parties involved and others may need to be reported to the supervisors or the human resources.
-Knowing when and how to escalate conflicts proves to be a sign of professional judgment and it can be used to guarantee proper resolution.
+Talking with the parties involved can solve certain problems, while reporting others to supervisors or human resources may be necessary.
+Knowing when and how to escalate conflicts proves to be a sign of professional judgment, and it can be used to guarantee proper resolution.

 Record key conflicts and conflict resolution in order to guard oneself and offer clarity regarding the decisions or agreements made.
 This record would also be efficient in case some problems reoccur or you have to justify yourself to your bosses or co-workers.